 Cassandre G Alvarado

-Dr. Cassandre Giguere Alvarado is a Clinical Assistant Professor in the Department of Educational Leadership and Policy at The University of Texas at Austin, and is also the assistant coordinator of the M.Ed.
-Program in College and University Student Personnel Administration.
-A scholar/practioner, Dr. Alvarado also serves in the Office of the Executive Vice President and Provost, directing initiatives in student success and enrollment managment.
+Dr. Cassandre Giguere Alvarado is an Assistant Professor of Practice in the Department of Educational Leadership and Policy at The University of Texas at Austin.
+A scholar/practitioner, Dr. Alvarado also serves in the Office of the Executive Vice President and Provost as Executive Director of Student Success Initiatives.

 Dr. Alvarado is also a faculty affiliate of the Initiative for the Development of Academic Innovation at LASPAU-Harvard University, where she has worked with more than 500 faculty from Latin America and the Caribbean to help improve student success and retention.

-A 20 year veteran of university administration, Dr. Alvarado's signature program at The University of Texas at Austin was the creation of the First-year Interest Groups (FIGS), a learning community initiative she began in 1998.
+A 25 year veteran of university administration, Dr. Alvarado's signature program at The University of Texas at Austin was the creation of the First-year Interest Groups (FIGS), a learning community initiative she began in 1998.
 The initiative focuses on bringing together the many facets of university life in one nexus for each student in an effort to maximize their success.
 The university now offers a learning community to all incoming first year students.
-Additionally, Dr. Alvarado led the University's major Quality Enhancement Plan initiative, providing the blueprint and assessment of the University's first major curriculum reform in the last 30 years.
+Additionally, Dr. Alvarado led the University's first major Quality Enhancement Plan initiative, providing the blueprint and assessment of the University's first major curriculum reform in the last 30 years.
+Most recently, one of her innovations leading the graduation rate improvements at Texas, the Graduation Help Desk, has been replicated at all 8 academic institutions in the University of Texas System.

 An alumna of Leadership Texas (LT'10), Dr. Alvarado has served as a member of the committee of the board for the Foundation for Women's Resources.
 Dr. Alvarado holds a bachelor of journalism, master of education and doctor of philosophy degree from The University of Texas at Austin.